 This is the easiest way to rotate your logs.
 In fact, a working logrotate script is provided with the PacketFence package.
 This script is located in /usr/local/pf/addons, and it's configured to do a weekly log rotation and keeping old logs with compression.
-Just add it to your existing logrotate cronjobs.
+It has been added during PacketFence initial installation.